openafs-contrib/openafs-robotest/docs/source/guide.rst

 Molecule_ is used to run Vagrant, Ansible, and then execute the tests.

 You can also run Molecule_ to create an OpenAFS cell on existing virtual or physical machines.
-This is a common use case when setting up an enviroment for development.
+This is a common use case when setting up an environment for development.
 You will need to have ssh and sudo access to the existing machines.